MEM Consumer Finance Debt Collection – Do You Need to Pay?

 As for the company’s website, memcf.co.uk is no longer active.
 However, you can find their LinkedIn page, which as a separate address of 6th Floor, 77 Gracechurch Street, London.

-Although there aren’t many other contact details (a phone number is strikingly absent), we managed to find an email address of email@example.com on the FCA register.
+Although there aren’t many other contact details (a phone number is strikingly absent), we managed to find an email address of [email protected].
+We also could not find the company on the FCA register.
 There is yet another address on this page, which is 11 Talisman Road, Bicester, Oxfordshire, OX26 6HR.